 Learners should know what they are expected to be doing and why they are expected to do it.
 It is the responsibility of all adults in the classroom to recognise the importance of a quality learning environment, which can be achieved by the promotion of positive relationships, good classroom organisation and management.
-The school Values, Golden Rules and a Golden Time chart promote positive behaviour and are clearly displayed in a prominent place in the classroom and all learners understand how the system works.
+The school values promote positive behaviour and are clearly displayed in a prominent place in the classroom and all learners understand how the system works.
 Staff will encourage self-regulation through the use of calm spaces which are consistently used in all classrooms.